 Even the $10.9 billion spa industry admits prices are inching up, with some massages reaching $250 at the chicest of resorts.
 But you don’t have to pay full price.
 Just like the airlines and hotels, spas operate using yield management, meaning that when things are slow and the economy nosedives, prices drop.
 You can benefit if you learn when and what to book.
-Here are tips.
+Here are the tips.

-Weather your savings.
+Whether your savings.
 If your destination has a particularly hot summer (Arizona) or cold winter (Maine), off-season specials may be only a thermometer away.
 Even five-star resorts have an off-season and a busy season.
 In the off-season, hotels use room discounts to attract guests, then toss in spa discounts to sweeten the deal.